Interactions of pre- and postselected quantum particles: Pure and mixed weak values

 The weak value was introduced as an outcome of the standard measurement procedure with weakened coupling \cite{AV90} which required conditional averaging on an ensemble, the meaning adopted in a review \cite{WeakJordan}.
 In cases of preselected quantum systems without postselection or with partial postselection this meaning of the weak value as a statistical average is the only one which is available.
 However, when we consider quantum systems with complete pre- and postselection, the weak value has a stronger non-statistical meaning.
 It characterizes an experiment with an outcome which we obtain with certainty \cite{beyond}.
 We name this type of weak value a ``pure weak value''.

-To demonstrate the difference between genuinely statistical average weak values and pure weak values we again turn to the paradigmatic case of an experiment with a single pre- and postselected particle passing through a Mach-Zehnder interferometer (MZI) with two arms $A$ and $B$.
-We analyze the weak values of the projection operator on one of the arms for several cases of pre- and postselection.
-In each scenario, there are interactions with the mirrors and beamsplitters of the MZI which determine the interferometric paths, a vanishingly short coupling of the weak measurement that provides the weak value, and, in some cases, decoherence due to additional controlled local couplings to the environment.
+To demonstrate the difference between genuinely statistical average weak values and pure weak values we consider the paradigmatic case of an experiment with a single pre- and postselected particle passing through a Mach-Zehnder interferometer (MZI) with two arms $A$ and $B$, see Fig. \ref{fig::MZI1}.
+We analyze the weak values of the projection operators on the arms of the interferometer for several cases of pre- and postselection.
+In each scenario, there are interactions with the mirrors and beam splitters of the MZI which determine the interferometric paths, a vanishingly short coupling of the weak measurement that probes the weak value, and, in some cases, decoherence due to additional controlled local couplings to an external system.